ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/toggle-scale.md

   });
 ```

-Now write the code required to make those tests pass.
+Now write the code required in `src/util/settings.ts` to make those tests pass.
 Note the last three test cases.
 The implication here is that the default scale is 'F' if it is otherwise unspecified.

 ## Change the Pages

-Only two pages show the temperature: Current Weather and Forecast, so only two pages need to read use the scale.
+Only two pages show the temperature: Current Weather and Forecast, so only two pages need to read the scale setting.

 ### Forecast

 The changes for the `ForeccastPage` are pretty straight forward:

-1. Import the `settings` service along with the other ones: `import { settings, weather } from '../util';`
+1. Import the `settings` service from `../util`: `import { settings, weather } from '../util';`
 1. Create a state hook for the scale: `const [scale, setScale] = useState<string>();`
 1. In the `useIonViewWillEnter()` callback, set the scale: `setScale(await settings.getScale());`
-1. When rendering the page, use the scale from the state: `<DailyForecast scale={scale} forecast={f}></DailyForecast>`
+1. When rendering the page, use the scale from the state instead of the previously hard coded value: `<DailyForecast scale={scale} forecast={f}></DailyForecast>`

 ### Current Weather